cyberegoorg/zbgfx/README.md

 ## Getting started

-Copy `zbgfx` to a subdirectory of your project and add the following to your `build.zig.zon` .dependencies:
+Copy `zbgfx` to a subdirectory of your project and then add the following to your `build.zig.zon` .dependencies:

 ```zig
     .zbgfx = .{ .path = "path/to/zbgfx" },
 ```

+or use `zig fetch --save ...` way.

 Then in your `build.zig` add: